Chapter 3: Evolution of Tone Generator Systems and Approaches to Music Production - Yamaha USA

 SY77

-At that time, Yamaha had actually developed a digital filter capable of reproducing the behavior of an analog one, a feature that made its long awaited debut in our SY77 digital synthesizer in 1989.
-The SY77 was equipped with both an AWM tone generator and an FM tone generator, both of which could be used together with the digital filter to sculpt sound for remarkable levels of expression.
-These two new approaches to tone generation were christened Advanced Wave Memory 2 (AWM2) synthesis and Advanced Frequency Modulation (AFM) synthesis, respectively.
-The SY77 made it possible to create exciting sounds using a hybrid-like combination of sampling and FM, and also featured many other groundbreaking functions—for example, the PCM waves of the AWM2 engine could even be used as operator waves in the AFM tone generator.
+In 1989, Yamaha developed a digital filter capable of reproducing the behavior of an analog one.
+This filter made its long-awaited debut in our SY77 digital synthesizer.
+The SY77 was equipped with both an AWM tone generator and an FM tone generator, both of which could be used together with the digital filter to create remarkable levels of expression.
+These two new approaches to tone generation were named Advanced Wave Memory 2 (AWM2) synthesis and Advanced Frequency Modulation (AFM) synthesis, respectively.
+The SY77 made it possible to create exciting sounds using a hybrid-like combination of sampling and FM.
+It also harnessed many other groundbreaking functions—for example, the PCM waves of the AWM2 engine could be used as operator waves in the AFM tone generator.
+Additionally, the digital filter's cutoff frequency and resonance parameters could be controlled using the keyboard's velocity and aftertouch.
+The combination of all these features was referred to as the Realtime Convolution & Modulation (RCM) system.
+With its smooth digital filter and combination of both PCM and FM—the two giants of digital tone-generation of the time—the SY77 marked a landmark achievement, and went on to epitomize the advanced state of synthesizer technology of the 1990s.

 Image of SY77 catalog and SY77 owner's manual